ktechboston/favors-game/README.md

 #### Instructions

 1. Use `dbmate` to create a new migrations file using docker
-   - `docker run -v /path/to/your/project/db/migrations/:/db/migrations/ dbmate new name-describing-target-changes`
+   - `docker run -v /path/to/your/project/db/migrations/:/db/migrations/ amacneil/dbmate new name-describing-target-changes`
 2. Open the file created in folder [db/migrations](db/migrations)
 3. In the section headed by the annotation `-- migrate:up`, write the SQL statements needed to change the database contents to the new desired state